GAumala/blog/static/posts/2018-09-03-is-this-finally-working-oh-hello-world.md

 Before writing any code, you should always list your design goals.
 I thought about my goals for a long time, and this is what I came up with:

-1. **Accessibilty.** Blog posts should render correctly and efficiently everywhere.
+1. **Accessibility.** Blog posts should render correctly and efficiently everywhere.
 I do most of my reading on my phone, so I expect everything to be perfectly readable on small screens.
 A lot of people have slow internet connections and/or low-end devices.
 I know, because I've been there.
 There's